sungiant/fun/README.md

 ## Overview

-Fun is simple functional programming libary written in C#, inspired by Scala.
+Fun is simple functional programming library written in C#, inspired by Scala.

 ## Why?